 January 17, 2017

-TGen Turns to Portworx Data Services for Containers to Help Solve Complex Genomics Challenges
+TGen Teams with Portworx to Solve Complex Genomics Challenges

 Portworx Enables TGen to Expedite Consistent Patient Care, Handle High-Volume Data in Motion, and Reduce Storage Costs by Up to 50 Percent

 LOS ALTOS, Calif. – JAN.
 17, 2016 – Portworx, the leading provider of data services solutions for containers, was asked by the Translational Genomics Research Institute (TGen) to address the challenge of managing rapidly growing data stores.
 TGen, a non-profit biomedical research organization, is dedicated to conducting groundbreaking research with life-changing results.
 To achieve this mission, TGen CIO James Lowey built a high-performance computing environment, and was seeking a solution to the data overload problem his organization was facing daily.